 Glass defines dimensions for a set of common regions to make it easy to design and display different cards consistently.

-The main text content of the card is in Roboto Thin and is bounded by padding.
+The main text content of the card is in Roboto Light with a minimum size of 32 pixels and is bounded by padding.
+Text that is 64 pixels and larger uses Roboto Thin.Footer

-Images work best when full-bleed and do not require the 40px of padding that text requires.Footer
+Images work best when full-bleed and do not require the 40px of padding that text requires.Left image or column

 Timeline cards have 40 pixels of padding on all sides for the text content.
 This allows most people to see your content clearly.